betoberg/BashTools/README.md

 ```

 >***Note:***
-Now just press the mp3L + TAB + link for a single youtube or list of videos.
+Now just press the mp3L + TAB + link for a [single | list ] of youtube videos.
-It will download as mp3 for your.
+It will download as mp3 for your at your home.